Missoula Maggots: Maggotfest

-The Maggots are also the host of the Annual Maggotfest social rugby festival in Missoula which has been going on annually since 1977.
-Maggotfest annually attracts teams from throughout the United States, Canada, and the World to come and partake in its unique social rugby festival offering.
-Teams from England, Wales, France, New Zealand, and Australia have come to participate in Maggotfest on many occasions over the festivals years in action.
+The Maggots have hosted the Annual Maggotfest social rugby festival in Missoula annually since 1977.
+Maggotfest attracts teams from throughout the United States, Canada, and the world to partake in its unique social rugby festival offering.
+Teams from England, Wales, France, New Zealand, and Australia have come to participate in Maggotfest.
 The non-elimination rugby match style festival focuses on the fun, social, and bonding aspects of the game as well as emphasizing competitive rugby gameplay and sportsmanship as well.
-The Maggotfest rugby festival currently hosts up to 48 Rugby Union teams and over 2,000+ individuals come annually to play or simply just join the fun and wild festivities every year.
-Maggotfest has strong Rugby Union participant loyalty as a majority attending come year after year for the annual festival.
+The Maggotfest festival hosts up to 48 rugby teams and over 2,000 individuals come annually to play or simply join the festivities every year.
+Maggotfest has strong rugby union participant loyalty as a majority attending come year after year.
 There are men's, old boys, and women's divisions, with teams of several varying rugby skill levels.